aboutcode-org/vulnerablecode/docs/source/tutorial_add_new_improver.rst

 .. note::

-   Even though CVE-2021-23017 and CVE-2021-1234 are not supplied by this improver yet it shows them because we left out running the ``DefaultImprover`` in the example.
-The ``DefaultImprover`` inserts minimal data found via the importers in the database (Here, the above two CVEs).
+   Even though CVE-2021-23017 and CVE-2021-1234 are not supplied by this improver, the output above shows them because we left out running the ``DefaultImprover`` in the example.
+The ``DefaultImprover`` inserts minimal data found via the importers in the database (here, the above two CVEs).
 Run importer, DefaultImprover and then your improver in this sequence to avoid this anomaly.